-Black worms are a freshwater invertebrate, but are a high calorie food that your fish will love.
+Black worms are a freshwater invertebrate but are a high-calorie food that your fish will love.
 They can grow pretty large, by saltwater aquarium food standards, but your fish will greedily eat them up.
 Not every fish store carries them, but if a fish store in your area does, pick up a container and treat your fish.
 They’ll love it.
-Black Worms are too large to eat (and are also a bit messy) for SPS corals, but you could probably spot feed them to your LPS–that is–as long as the fish in your tank don’t see it–or they’ll steal it.
+Black Worms are too large to eat (and are also a bit messy) for SPS corals, but you could probably spot feed them to your LPS--that is--as long as the fish in your tank doesn’t see it--or they’ll steal it.

 If you’re interested in culturing your own black worms, I found a helpful video: